8 Sleep Mistakes Moms Make To Get Their Overtired Baby To Sleep (Hint: They Can Harm The Baby And Destroy Their Sleep Routine)

-Sleep.
-It’s no surprise you’ll do anything to get more of it – especially when trying to get an overtired baby to sleep!
-Isn’t it crazy that as moms in our pursuit of trying to get more sleep, there are things that we are are doing that are actually messing up our ability to get more sleep?
+Isn’t it crazy that as moms in our pursuit of getting more sleep, there are things that we are doing that are messing up our ability to get more sleep?

 Mistake #1: Take Terrible Advice From Unqualified Sources

 Mistake #2: Not Being Consistent With Your Attempts